 After taking it, you'll probably experience side effects

-"Some women experience nausea, vomiting, or headache while others experience is no side effects at all," says Metz.
+"Some women experience nausea, vomiting, or headache while others experience no side effects at all," says Metz.

 "Breast tenderness (progesterone causes the milk glands to swell), bloating, mood swings (caused by hormonal fluctuation), sleepiness, and/or dizziness are common after taking emergency contraception," Williams adds.
 "Another way to think about it is this: If a pregnancy occurs, progesterone is produced in the placenta and levels remain elevated throughout the pregnancy—so, if you're taking a progesterone pill, you're getting all the symptoms of pregnancy."

 "It's much more effective if you take it within 24 hours, but you can take emergency contraception up to 72 hours after unprotected sex," instructs Metz.
 "In order for the morning-after pill to work, it has to be taken before ovulation has occurred," continues Williams.
-"Data shows that after fertilisation has happened, the morning-after pill won't prevent the embryo from developing, travelling through the fallopian tube, or implanting in the uterus."
+"Data shows that after fertilization has happened, the morning-after pill won't prevent the embryo from developing, traveling through the fallopian tube, or implanting in the uterus."